squinkylabs/SquinkyVCV/docs/keymap.md

 Note that you may paste into a different instance of the sequencer than you copied from, as you would expect.

 ## Undo/Redo

+When Seq++ is run in VCV 0.6, it implements its own undo system, using the keys below.
+In VCV 1.0, Seq++ uses VCV's undo system, which is available from a mouse menu and from keyboard shortcuts.

 **ctrl-z**: undo